-The ownership of the PV system is directly linked to the property, not the occupant.
-If you decide to move house all of the benefits of the PV system will be passed on to the new owners.
-If you move into a new house with a PV system you’ll get the FIT and free electricity.
+If you decide to move house the benefits of the PV system will usually be passed on to the new owners.

 Do I need a special meter?

-Does this mean I don’t have any electricity bill?
+Does having solar PV mean I don’t have any electricity bills?

-No. As your PV system uses daylight to generate electricity it will only produce power when the sun is shining, you’ll still need to buy electricity from the grid to cover your usage at night and times when the systems production is lower than the usage in the house.
+As your PV system uses daylight to generate electricity it can only produce power during the day.
+You will still need to buy electricity from the grid to cover your usage at night and at times when the system’s production is lower than the usage in the house.

-Is there any disruption when my usage changes from the PV supply to grid connection?
+Is there any disruption when my electricity usage changes from the PV supply to grid connection?

 There is no disruption to your supply whatsoever.
-There’s no switch you have to turn or button you have to press; the changeover is done automatically and the transition is so smooth you wouldn’t even notice it happening.
+There’s no switch you have to turn or button you have to press.
+The changeover is done automatically, and the transition is so smooth that you won’t even notice it happening.